 - 21st Century

-Tesla’s Corporate Mission & Corporate Vision – Analysis & Recommendations
+Recommendations – Tesla’s Corporate Mission & Corporate Vision

-Tesla, Inc.’s mission statement is satisfactory in terms of presenting the company’s goals.
-It adequately covers the kinds of products that the company sells, the market scope of the business, and the market position of the company.
-However, it does not provide adequate information about the general direction of Tesla’s organizational development.
-Thus, a recommendation is to improve the corporate mission statement is to describe the electric car company’s operations in moving toward the fulfillment of its corporate vision.
+Tesla’s corporate mission statement is satisfactory in terms of presenting the company’s goals.
+It adequately covers the kinds of products that the company sells, the market scope, and the market position of the automobile business.
+However, the corporate mission does not provide adequate information about the general direction of Tesla’s organizational development.
+Thus, a recommendation for improving the corporate mission statement is to describe the electric car company’s operations in moving toward the fulfillment of its corporate vision.
 For example, the mission statement can specify that Tesla aims to provide advanced automation and autonomous technologies to accelerate the world’s transition to sustainable energy.

 - Singal, A. K., & Jain, A. K. (2013).
 An empirical examination of the influence of corporate vision on internationalization.
 Strategic Change, 22(5‐6), 243-257.